Share

 5. Risk response plan

 This is probably the most critical step of the process.
 Each type of risk you encounter (or at least the high priority ones) should have a risk response plan in place to help with risk mitigation, should the risk actually occur.
-Ideally, you’ll have a plan in place for everything you’ve identified, but focusing on the high-priority risks is a good place to start.
+Ideally, you’ll have a plan in place for everything you’ve identified.
+Focus first on the high-priority risks.

 Your response plan should have clear steps to follow that help mitigate the risk, including who’s in charge of what, what needs to be done, and how fast it needs to happen.
 Here’s what the plan looks like in my.